KxSystems/docs/docs/ml/toolkit/graph/graph.md

 * `graph` is a graph originally generated using `.ml.createGraph`.
 * `nodeId` is a symbol unique to the graph denoting the name to be associated with the functional node.
-* `config` is dictionary containing the following information
+* `config` is a dictionary containing the following information
 	* `inputs` Either a single character representing the expected data input type in the case of a node recieving one input, or a dictionary mapping named inputs to their associate types.
 	* `outputs` Either a single character representing the expected ouput type in the case of a node outputting one item, or a dictionary mapping named outputs to their associate types.
 	* `function` is a function containing the logic to be executed by the node.
 This function should take as input the same number of inputs as defined by the inputs key of the node dictionary and return either a single value of any type in the case of a single return or a dictionary with keys which map to the outputs key of the node dictionary.